bxparks/rpn83p/docs/FUTURE.md

 ## Near Future

-- decouple STAT registers from regular storage registers
-    - STAT registers use R11-R23 storage registers, following the convention used by the HP-42S
-    - there is no technical reason why RPN83P needs to follow this
-    - a better solution is to create a separate set of registers (e.g. an `RPN83STA` appVar) just for STAT so that they don't interfere with normal storage registers
 - bigger RPN stack
     - linking and unlinking a complex number to and from its 2 components effectively reduces the stack size by 1